-- To adjust the rebound damping force, turn the lower damping adjuster [A] to the desired position, until you feel a click. - OThe standard adjuster setting for an average-build rider of 68 kg (150 lb) with no passenger and no accessories is 15 clicks from the fully clockwise position.
+- To adjust the rebound damping force, turn the lower damping adjuster [A] to the desired position, until you feel a click. - OThe standard adjuster setting for an average-build rider of 68 kg (150 lb) with no passenger and no accessories is the 9th click from the 1st click of the fully clockwise position.